rust-lang/rfcs/text/0000-infallible-promotion.md

 The rationale has been described with the motivation.

 Unless we want to keep supporting fallible const-evaluation indefinitely, the main alternatives are devising more precise analyses to determine if some operation is infallible.
-For example, we could still perform implicit promotion for division and modulo if the divisor is a non-zero constant.
+For example, we could still perform implicit promotion for division and modulo if the divisor is a non-zero literal.
 We could also have `CheckedDiv` and `CheckedMod` operations that, similar to operations like `CheckedAdd`, always returns a result of the right type together with a `bool` saying if the result is valid.
 We could still perform *array* indexing if the index is a constant and in-bounds.
 For slices, we could have an analysis that predicts the (minimum) length of the slice.